igormq/CNTK/README.md

 * FP16 implementation on CPU is not optimized, and it's not supposed to be used in CPU inference directly.
 User needs to convert the model to 32-bit floating point before running on CPU.
 * FP16 gradient aggregation is currently only implemented on GPU using NCCL2.
 Distributed training with FP16 with MPI is not supported.
 * FP16 math is a subset of current FP32 implementation.
 Some model may get Feature Not Implemented exception using FP16.
+* FP16 is currently not supported in BrainScript.
+Please use Python for FP16.

 ***2017-12-05.* CNTK 2.3.1**
 Release of Cognitive Toolkit v.2.3.1.